atlassian-archive/dataschool/dataschool/_chapters/data-governance/data-lake-maintenance.md

 ### Scheduling

 Examine how your BI product queries the database.
 Does it do it automatically on a schedule or is it manual.
-Tools such as Chartio have Smart Refresh options to run queries at off-peak times to balance the load on the database.
+Tools such as Chartio have options to schedule queries to run at off-peak times to balance the load on the database and Smart Refresh options to prevent queries from running when dashboards aren't actively being viewed.

 ![Chartio database refresh schedule](/assets/images/ScheduleRefresh.png "Schedule Refresh")